ajvondrak/remote_ip/README.md

 * 172.16.0.0/12
 * 192.168.0.0/16

-These IPs are filtered because they are used internally and are thus guaranteed not to be the actual client address in production.
+These IPs are filtered because they are used internally and are thus generally not the actual client address in production.

+However, if (say) your app is only deployed in a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network)/[LAN](https://en.wikipedia.org/wiki/Local_area_network), then your clients might actually have these internal IPs.
+To prevent loopback/private addresses from being considered proxies, configure them as known clients using the [`:clients` option](#usage).

 ### :warning: Caveats :warning: